Poems of Primality

 And their legends of precipitous routes by tree-cramped

 Torrent.
-Then the bared steps where their turf huts
+Then the bared steeps where their turf huts

 Crouch windowless against the cold